solacese/pubsub-podman-starter/README.md

 ## Lab Notes

 The following scripts are gzipped, base64 encoded and inlined.
 Both are mostly static.
 See comments for how this is done, incase you wish to make changes.
+They are here for reference only since the script generates them.

-- ks-cfg - virsh `kick-start` used to automate os install
+- "_ks-cfg" - virsh `kick-start` used to automate os install
-- pubsub+.sh - used to install pubsub+
+- "_pubsub+.sh" - used to install pubsub+

 ### Privileges